Battle of San Domingo

-The Battle of San Domingo was a naval battle of the Napoleonic Wars fought on 6 February 1806 between squadrons of French and British ships of the line off the southern coast of the French-occupied Spanish colonial Captaincy General of Santo Domingo (San Domingo in contemporary British English) in the Caribbean.
+The Battle of San Domingo was a naval battle of the War of the Third Coalition fought on 6 February 1806 between squadrons of French and British ships of the line off the southern coast of the French-occupied Captaincy General of Santo Domingo (San Domingo in contemporary English-language accounts) in the Caribbean.

-All five of the French ships of the line commanded by Vice-Admiral Corentin-Urbain Leissègues were captured or destroyed.
-The Royal Navy led by Vice-Admiral Sir John Thomas Duckworth lost no ships and suffered fewer than a hundred killed while the French lost approximately 1,500 men.
+All five of the French ships of the line commanded by Counter-admiral Corentin Urbain de Leissègues were captured or destroyed.
+The Royal Navy led by Vice-admiral Sir John Thomas Duckworth lost no ships and suffered fewer than a hundred killed while the French lost approximately 1,500 men.
 Only a small number of the French squadron were able to escape.

-The battle of San Domingo was the last fleet engagement of the war between French and British capital ships in open water.
+The battle was the last major engagement of the French Revolutionary and Napoleonic Wars between British and French ships of the line in open water.